 Alaskan Malamute vs Husky: How Much Do These Breeds Cost?

 Siberian Huskies and Alaskan Malamutes are not cheap, but when you purchase from a responsible breeder you will have peace of mind that your puppy will grow up healthy.
-However, if the typical cost of purchasing a Husky or Malamute is a bit too high for you, there are rescues dedicated solely to these breeds.
-Since these rescues’ main goal is to find good homes for their dogs, you’ll be able to adopt a Husky or Malamute for a much more affordable price.
+However, if the typical cost of purchasing a Siberian Husky or Alaskan Malamute is a bit too high for you, there are rescues dedicated solely to these breeds.
+Since these rescues’ main goal is to find good homes for their dogs, you’ll be able to adopt a Siberian Husky or Alaskan Malamute for a much more affordable price.

 (11) Adopting a Husky or Mal from a rescue is an affordable option that creates space for rescues to save even more of these dogs.